athulyaesther777/Learn-Python-With-Me-/README.md

 Part 16: Building a Basic Game
 In this section, we explore how to create a simple guessing game using Python.
 You'll learn to utilize while loops and conditional statements to build a game where the user must guess a predefined word within a limited number of attempts.
 This exercise demonstrates fundamental programming concepts such as loops, conditionals, and user input handling, providing a fun and interactive way to apply your Python knowledge.

+Part 17: For Loop
+In this section, we delve into the for loop, a powerful control structure in Python that allows you to iterate over a sequence (such as a list, string, or range) and execute a block of code for each item in the sequence.
+This section covers various examples of for loops, demonstrating how to loop through strings, lists, and ranges, and how to incorporate conditional statements within the loop to perform different actions based on the iteration index or item.